Geetha (TV series)

-Geetha is an Indian television drama in the Kannada language that premiered on the Colors Kannada channel on 6 January 2020.
+Geetha is an Indian television drama in the Kannada language that premiered on Colors Kannada from 6 January 2020.
 It stars Dhanush Gowda and Bhavya Gowda in the lead roles.
 The show is produced by Gagana Enterprises and is directed by K.S.Ramji.

-Plot summary
+Plot

 Geetha, a college-going, lower-middle-class girl wants to make it big in her life on her own, but she faces hurdles from Vijay, who hails from a rich family, studying in the same college.
 Vijay is a son of a minister who respects women, but his son Vijay is quite opposite to him.
-An arrogant Vijay studies in the college-owned by her father, and he gets caught red-handedly while copying in the college.
+An arrogant Vijay studies in the college-owned by his father, and he gets caught red-handedly for malpractice in the college.
 Geetha decides to complain to college authorities, which earns her the wrath of Vijay, who leaves no stone unturned to spoil Geetha's life.
 He even abducts Geetha to tarnish her image.
-Geetha claims in front of the media that Vijay has married her and her life takes different changes after her marriage, forms the rest of the story.
+Geetha claims in front of the media that Vijay has married her and her life takes different turn after her marriage.
+This forms the rest of the story.